naev/naev/docs/manual/sec/misn-basics.md

 It is important to note that almost everything can be stored in the `mem` table, and this includes other tables.
 However, make sure to not create loops or it will hang the saving of the games.

+The most common use of the persistent memory table `mem` is variables that keep track of the mission progress, such as if the player has delivered cargo or has talked to a certain NPC.

 ### Hooks
 \label{sec:misn-basic-hooks}